 Here are the top 5 reasons to hire a local lawyer

-There's a recent trend that's been taking place in the last few years.
-Law firms from LA and Orange County have been setting up "Satellite" offices in the Inland Empire so they can have a local telephone number and office address to give the impression that they're a local firm and appear in the local business section of Google, but there's usually no one there to staff it.
+There's a trend that's been taking place in the last several years.
+Law firms from Los Angeles and Orange County have been setting up "Satellite" offices in the Inland Empire so they can have a local telephone number and office address to give the impression that they're a local firm and appear in the local business section of Google, but there's usually no one there to staff it.
 Often times their "local" office is little more than a desk, printer and a telephone.
 So when you need to see your lawyer, they would have to drive in from Downtown Los Angeles or Irvine to meet you.
 How often do you really think that happens?
 Local lawyers are typically more accessible because you can drop something off at their office and leave it with their staff, stop by if you have a question or concern, or make an appointment that isn't limited to one afternoon on the only day the attorney is in town.

 2) Local attorneys usually know the local judges, courtroom cadence and opposing lawyer